IdentityServer/IdentityServer4/docs/quickstarts/6_javascript_client.rst

         mgr.signoutRedirect();
     }

-See: `Protecting an API using Client Credentials <http://docs.identityserver.io/en/release/quickstarts/1_client_credentials.html>` for information on how to create the api used in the code above.
+See the :ref:`client credentials quickstart <refClientCredentialsQuickstart>` for information on how to create the api used in the code above.

 **callback.html**